Early Stages of Dusty Tori: The First Infrared Spectra from a Highly Multiscale Quasar Simulation: Simulations

-where $\theta$ is measured relative to the angular momentum vector of the inner 0.1 pc, where the circularized accretion disk begins in FIF.
-Due to electron scattering between this primary accretion disk source and the dust sublimation region, this distribution will be reprocessed to roughly match the geometry of the outer, thick accretion disk resolved in FIF.
+where $\theta$ is measured relative to the angular momentum vector of the inner 0.1 pc, where the circularized accretion disk begins in FORGE'd in FIRE.
+Due to electron scattering between this primary accretion disk source and the dust sublimation region, this distribution will be reprocessed to roughly match the geometry of the outer, thick accretion disk resolved in FORGE'd in FIRE.
 The entire SED is normalized such that the bolometric, sightline-averaged luminosity of the primary source is a fixed value $L_\mathrm{AGN}$.
 Since this simulation assumes radiative equilibrium this also matches the sightline-averaged bolometric luminosity output from the RT simulation.